 Try to keep thinking positive about your audition.
 This will help relax your breathing and keep the stress out of your voice.
 Taking a few heavy, deep breaths from your diaphragm every day will automatically help you feel calmer and improve your breathing technique.
 Talking will help you before your audition too – you can talk out any last-minute nerves and it will help your articulation skills!

 Your vocal cords, diaphragm, and voice box do a lot of work while you sing.
 So you have to make sure you nurture them in the right way – and one of the best ways to do this is by paying attention to what you eat and drink.
 Having a moderately sized meal before a performance is a must; you need the energy for your show!

 A singer’s diet is mainly about what you shouldn’t eat – as there are more foods out there that hinder your voice than help it.
 The foods you should avoid in the three hours before you sing include dairy products, caffeine, and processed sugars.
 All of these can increase the mucus in your throat and constricts your cords’ movement.
-Spicy foods and fried foods are also a big no in the build–up to a performance – the spice and oil content can lead to heartburn and give you indigestion as you go on stage.
+Spicy foods and fried foods are also a big no in the build–up to performances – the spice and oil content can lead to heartburn and give you indigestion as you go on stage.